Drahsid/mupen64plus-core-wren/README.md

 This fork intends to embed the scripting language, [wren](https://github.com/wren-lang/wren) into Mupen64.
 This fork is purely experimental.
 Note if you want to build this, you additionaly require wren's libraries and includes.

+## How to get started
+The directory for scripts is in the directory ./scripts.
+This is relative to the current directory in which you launched Mupen64Plus.
+In this directory, you should place scripts in subdirectories which have the same goodname as the rom that said scripts were created for.
+When you run a rom, this directory will be created for that rom if it does not already exist.

+In the ./scripts directory of this repository are sample scripts that I wrote.

 # Mupen64Plus-Core README

 More documentation can be found on the [Mupen64Plus website](https://mupen64plus.org/docs/)